clipssender31/Guilded-Spammer/README.md

 # Where do I get accounts?
 * I will be releasing browser based (mail verified) account creator with proxy support

+thanks to vichy the scammer for the guilded wrapper